JErBerlin/rpsw-game/README.md

 "Throw": "paper"
 }`

-Valid moves are: "rock", "paper" and "scissors".
+Valid moves are: "rock", "paper", "scissors" and "well".
 (The API is case insensitive.)

 ### How to run the app in the Docker image